We are a proud prairie business.

 I am a Registered Speech-Language Pathologist with the College of Speech-Language Pathologists and Audiologists of Saskatchewan (CSASK), Alberta College of Speech Language Pathologists and Audiologists (ACSLPA) and hold my Certificate of Clinical Competence from the American Speech and Hearing Association (ASHA).
 I obtained my Bachelor of Science degree from Minot State University, and continued to complete my Master’s Degree at the University of North Dakota.

 I really do have the best job in the world.
-Seeing kiddos become less frustrated as they learn how to express themselves whether it’s through picture cards, verbal language, sign language or speech generating devices is so rewarding.
+Seeing kiddos become less frustrated as they learn how to express themselves, whether it’s through picture cards, verbal language, sign language, or speech-generating devices, is so rewarding.
 Each child is unique, so it's essential to tailor goals and strategies to meet them where they are at and help them grow from there!

 Speech Language Pathologist